xi/apca-introduction/analysis.md

 were to change the exponents in APCA to 1/3 we would get results much closer to WCAG 2.x.

+Our vision adapts to the lighting conditions.
+In the dark, we are much better at discerning dark colors.
+A lower exponent models these darker conditions.
 The most complete (but also most complex) color appearance model currently available is [CIECAM02](https://en.wikipedia.org/wiki/CIECAM02).
-Its definition of lightness can be approximated as `100 * pow(Y, 0.42 * c * z)`, where `c` and `z` are parameters that depend on the lighting conditions.
-The total exponent can have values between 0.31 and 0.72.
+It uses exponents between 0.31 and 0.72.
 Given that model, WCAG 2.x is on the lower (darker) end of possible exponents, while APCA goes to the other (lighter) extreme.
+Choosing the right parameters depends on which lighting conditions we want to model, and that is ultimately a policy decision.

 It seems reasonable to use a lower exponent for light-on-dark color pairs.
 First, because the background color itself is often a significant part of the